yeti/best-practices/docs/testing-best-practices.md

 This document is meant to serve as a guide to Yeti's approach to automated testing and outlines some best practices for implementing effective automated tests.

+## What are Automated Tests?

+Automated testing is the process of using software to exercise/test code.
+This is in contrast with manual testing, where a user uses a browser or other tool to manually verify software behavior.

 ## Why Write Tests?

 Yeti often works on projects that are prototypes, "greenfield," or in the early stages of development.
 In such cases, it may be tempting to forgo writing tests due to the feeling that it requires additional effort.
 However, writing tests can offer numerous benefits, even in these scenarios.
 It's worth considering the following factors when deciding whether to write tests for a project: